 £1,000 will pay for all the protein 'building blocks' our scientists need in a month as they try to build new working heart tissue for people with heart failure.

-£11,000 pays for a month of a heart disease research programme led by a scientist, in a lab with a group of researchers.
+£11,000 pays for a month of a heart and circulatory disease research programme led by a scientist, in a lab with a group of researchers.